 Vanderwende’s, Old City

 Leave it to the youngest member of an acclaimed Delaware dairy family to bring his family business to the big city.
 Homemade in small batches using dairy from their farm, Vanderwende’s new Philly location serves ice cream that’s about as classic as can be — think flavors like mint chip, black raspberry, and peanut butter fudge crunch.
 It’s available as scoops, shakes, sundaes and, in especially hot (cold?) ice cream news, ice cream tacos.

 Weckerly’s, Fishtown and West Philly

-Jen and Andy Satinsky’s Best of Philly-winning Girard Avenue scoop shop sources hyper-local ingredients for seasonal flavors of their rich, French-style custard.
-Be sure to get a mini ice cream sandwich to top your next scoop (served in a homemade waffle cone, of course).
+Jen and Andy Satinsky’s Best of Philly-winning scoop shop — which originally opened out of Green Line Cafe in 2012, then unveiled their brick-and-mortar on Girard Avenue, and now operates on 44th Street, too — sources hyper-local ingredients for their rich, French-style custard.
+Be sure to get a mini ice cream sandwich to top your next scoop (served in a homemade waffle cone, naturally).

 Fiore Fine Foods, Old City

 One of the only silver linings of COVID was that Justine Macneil’s gelatos finally got their due.
 Every week, they post the menu on their website for preorder, and every weekend, droves of very smart people come from all over the city to stock their freezers with Macneil’s perfect creations.
 Follow along on their Instagram for a chance to vote on upcoming flavors.